ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 Nevertheless, it is useful to remember that in an actual implementation these operations are carried out using array indices and array updates, rather than explicit tree pointers.

 We present an implementation for a minimum heap.
-It uses a dynamic array (see @sec:dynamic-arrays) that will resize automatically when the number of elements change.
+It uses a dynamic array (see @sec:sequences:dynamic-arrays) that will resize automatically when the number of elements change.

     datatype MinHeap implements PriorityQueue:
         arr = new DynamicArray()   // The array storing the heap